kunzjacq/pybloom/README.md

 where a constraint on the filter set size was added: it cannot be larger than 128 bits.
 As a result, the false positive rate climbs to 8.7e-8: **this is a 68 times higher f.p. probability, for the same storage size per element.** The average loading factor is now 1.

 The degraded behavior of filter sets is due to the fact that they do not enable a good averaging of the number of values inserted into them.
-As a result, there is a significant probability that a filter set is overcrowded (because of the random behavior of the hash function that distributes elements between filter sets) and that as a result, it has high f.p. probability.
-When using cascading, several small filters approximate a larger Bloom filter.
-In a filter set, since the same number of elements is inserted in every individal filter, they may be all simultaneously overcrowded, which is bad for the overall false positive probability.
+As a result, there is a significant probability that a filter set is overcrowded (because of the random behavior of the hash function that distributes elements between filter sets).
+Since the same number of elements is inserted in every individal filter of the filter set, they are all simultaneously overcrowded, which is bad for the overall false positive probability.

-### False positive probability computation
+## False positive probability computation

 To compute the false positive probability, `false_positive_proba` only needs to model the behavior of one Bloom filter or one set of smaller cascaded Bloom filters under a variable load.
 Indeed, if *n* elements are inserted at random into m filters, the average number of elements in a filter set is *a = n/m* and the probability to have *u* elements in the filter is